brendanhay/gogol/gogol-pubsub/README.md

 ## Contribute

-For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/amazonka/issues).
+For any problems, comments, or feedback please create an issue [here on GitHub](https://github.com/brendanhay/gogol/issues).

 > _Note:_ this library is an auto-generated Haskell package.
-Please see `amazonka-gen` for more information.
+Please see `gogol-gen` for more information.

 ## Licence